matchyc/tiny-container/README.md

   - get new
   - same

->**UTS namespace** isolates of two system identifiers.
+>**UTS(Unix time sharing System) namespace** isolates of two system identifiers.
 Hostname and NISdomain name.
 Changes made to the two attributes are visible to all processes in the same UTS namespace, but are not to processes outside the namespace.

 CLONE_THREAD
 CLONE_VFORK